C++23 · GPU-First · In Development · Late 2027

 Memory System

-Engine-owned allocators in hot paths with frame arenas and fixed-capacity pools.
+Engine-owned allocators in hot paths with frame arenas and lock-free pools.

 Core v1Partial

-• Frame linear allocator: bump-pointer per worker, bulk reset at frame end
+• Frame linear allocator: shared bump-pointer with bulk reset at frame end

 • std types used pragmatically outside hot paths